-- 5.10 As discussed above it is strongly recommended that construction works that may result in the loss of or other impacts on the network of ditches/streams and associated riparian habitat (including wet woodland, tree/scrub lines and floodplain grazing marsh) is avoided. - 5.11 The surveys recommended below assume the loss or degradation of suitable habitat.
+- 5.11 The surveys recommended below assume the loss or degradation of suitable habitat.
 There is potential to avoid and/or limit impacts through habitat retention and protection (see below).
-The final approach to surveys will have to be based on consideration of detailed proposals for the redevelopment of the site, though in all cases published best practice should be followed with regard to survey methodology etc.

-5.12 To provide a sufficient baseline of data and mitigate against any potential impact on declining, BAP and protected species/habitats at the site, further surveys for breeding birds, widespread species of reptile, roosting and foraging bats, badger, aquatic plants, terrestrial and aquatic invertebrates, water vole and great crested newts is recommended.
+The final approach to surveys will have to be based on consideration of detailed proposals for the redevelopment of the site, though in all cases published best practice should be followed with regard to survey methodology etc. - 5.12 To provide a sufficient baseline of data and mitigate against any potential impact on declining, BAP and protected species/habitats at the site, further survey for breeding birds, widespread species of reptile, roosting and foraging bats, badger, arable plants, invertebrates, water vole and great crested newts is recommended.